 We design and market Skechers-branded lifestyle footwear for men, women and children, performance footwear for men and women under the Skechers Performance brand name, and work footwear for men and women under Skechers Work brand name.
-We design and market Skechers brandel lifestyle apparel, and license the Skechers brand to others for accessories, pet accessories, leather goods, eyewear and medical scrubs, among others.
-Skechers footwear reflects a combination of innovation, style, comfort, quality and value that appeals to a broad range of consumers.
-Our product offering is sold through wholesale distribution to department and specialty stores, athletic and independent retailers, and e-commerce retailers and directly to consumers through retail stores and digital sales.
+We design and market Skechers branded lifestyle apparel and license the Skechers brand to others for accessories, pet accessories, leather goods, eyewear and medical scrubs, among other categories.
+Skechers footwear reflects a combination of style, quality, comfort, innovation and value that appeals to a broad range of consumers.
+Our product offering is sold through wholesale distribution to department and specialty stores, athletic and independent retailers, and e-commerce retailers, and directly to consumers through Skechers brick and mortar and digital stores.
 Our objective is to profitably grow our operations worldwide while leveraging our recognizable Skechers brand through our diversified product lines, innovative advertising and various distribution channels.

 We believe that brand recognition is an important element for success in the footwear business.
 We aggressively market our brands through comprehensive marketing campaigns for men, women and children.
 The Skechers brand is supported by print, television, digital, radio, outdoor and press campaigns as well as donation events for BOBS from Skechers.
 To further drive recognition, we enlist numerous celebrities, former and current athletes, and influencers to appear in our campaigns.
-In 2021, our brand ambassadors included Sugar Ray Leonard, Tony Romo, Howie Long, Cris Carter, Rusty Wallace and Brooke Burke, along with athletes Clayton Kershaw, Edward Cheserek, Meb Keflezighi, Colin Montgomerie and Brooke Henderson.
+In 2022, our brand ambassadors included television personalities and entertainers Martha Stewart, Amanda Kloots, Brooke Burke, Willie Nelson and Chesca, athlete Clayton Kershaw, and former athletes Sugar Ray Leonard, Tony Romo, Howie Long, Cris Carter, Meb Keflezighi, and Rusty Wallace.
+More recently, culture and entertainment icon Snoop Dogg joined our stable of brand ambassadors.
+Additionally, athletes supporting our performance footwear included runner Edward Cheserek, elite golfers Matt Fitzpatrick, Brooke Henderson and Colin Montgomerie, and pro pickleball players Tyson McGuffin and Catherine Parenteau.

 Since 1992, when we introduced our first line, Skechers USA Sport Utility Footwear, we have expanded our product offering and grown our sales while substantially increasing the breadth and penetration of our account and customer base.
-Our men's, women's and children's product lines benefit from the Skechers reputation for style, quality, comfort, innovation and affordability.
-Our Performance lines benefit from our marketing, product development, technology, and feedback from athletes and wear testers.
-To promote innovation and brand relevance, we manage our product lines through separate dedicated sales and design teams.
+Our men's, women's and children's product lines benefit from the Skechers reputation for style, quality, comfort, and innovation all at a reasonable price.
+Our Performance lines benefit from our marketing, product development, technology, wins on the course or track, and feedback from athletes and wear testers.